Mylo16/Mylo16/README.md

 ## Hi there, my name is Eric Antwi 👋
 ![The Coding Hands](https://user-images.githubusercontent.com/112702953/230143450-167870d4-ef1a-4e58-8edf-0e89b02448b3.png)

 I am a software developer who is always available to render services to clients🤝.
-I am currently enrolled in Microverse, an online full stack web development training school.
-I have basic knowledge in JavaScript, Html and CSS.
-I am being trained to become a professional remote software developer.
+My tech stack include React, JavaScript, Html, CSS, Ruby on Rails, PostgreSQL.
+I am a professional remote software developer.
 I am passionate about coding and happy to be joining the world of programming✨.

 ## Languages and tools